eorochena/Introduction_to_Terraform/exercises/ex01/README.md

 # Exercise 1

-For this exercise we will deploy a resource group, a virtual network, a network security group and a single virtual machine..
+For this exercise we will deploy a resource group, a virtual network, a network security group and a single virtual machine.

 Command           |  Effect